 I was so happy to see such diversity in the lolita coordinates featured.
 With all the dresses and accessories featured in this issue, I have expanded my "must have" lolita desires extensively.

 Midori Fukasawa is my favorite lolita model, so I was overjoyed to see that she had been featured in different coordinates often!
 I just cannot get over how adorable she is, especially in recent releases ♡

 To say that I was over the moon ecstatic to see my latest Maxicimam dress would be 100% correct!
 I own this dress in the sax colorway, but I have the desire to add the lavender to my collection as well.

 In addition to the common shorter dresses and skirts, this Gothic & Lolita Bible featured longer length dresses as well.
 It was nice to see more Classic and Gothic styles among the delightful Sweet.

-There were a few pages that showcased some unique an more uncommon substyle of lolita.
+There were a few pages that showcased some unique and more uncommon substyle of lolita.
 I cannot recall another issue that represented Wa-Lolita pieces, or a more casual style of lolita.
-While both of these styles are not ones that I personally am interested in wearing, it was refreshing to see.
+While both styles are not ones that I personally am interested in wearing, it was refreshing to see.

 This is perhaps my favorite spread in the entire magazine.
 Not only are these Angelic Pretty prints stunning, but they feature one of my favorite lolita print themes, fruit!
 The cuteness of these prints is only enhanced by the pink and white adorable kitchen in which the models reside.
 I cannot get over how adorable the redness of the strawberries and cherries are against the pastel surroundings!